The version of ArcGIS Web Adaptor must always match the version of Portal for ArcGIS you're using.

 - Log in as a user with administrative privileges.

 - Verify that you have a website running on port 80 and HTTPS is enabled on port 443.
 This is to accommodate the variety of encrypted and unencrypted calls made to Portal for ArcGIS.
-For instructions on how to create a website, consult the product documentation specific for your Java application server.
 For more information about setting up and using HTTPS, see Enable HTTPS on your web server.

-- Browse to the folder containing the ArcGIS Web Adaptor setup.
-You can also insert the Portal for ArcGIS media into the appropriate drive to start the setup.
+- Browse to the downloaded folder containing the ArcGIS Web Adaptor setup.
+You can also insert the Portal for ArcGIS media into the appropriate drive to automatically start the setup.

 You are now ready to proceed with the Web Adaptor installation.